wlg1/wlg1.github.io/ch1.3.md

 $$\color{red}{face_{cat}} * 0.5  + \color{blue}{body_{cat}} * 2$$ = the value 0.5(face_cat)+2(body_cat) on the cat axes

-Notice how this resembles the following dot product[^commu]:
+Notice how this resembles the following dot product: [^commu]

 <p align="center">
 $$